rjonas00/rjonas00/README.md

-# 👋 Hi there!
+# 🚧 Under Reconstruction 🚧

-🚧 **My GitHub profile is currently under reconstruction!** 🚧
+Hi! 👋

-I'm working on updating my projects, repositories, and profile to better reflect my current work and interests.
-Please check back soon!
+I'm currently working on updating my GitHub profile to better showcase my projects and contributions.
+Please check back soon for updates!

-In the meantime, feel free to reach out to me at [jonas.raffi.jr@gmail.com](jonas.raffi.jr@gmail.com).
+In the meantime, feel free to reach out to me at [jonas.raffi.jr@gmail.com](mailto:jonas.raffi.jr@gmail.com).

 Thank you for your patience! 🙏